'Meaningless' FDA Certificates Are Used To Tout Dubious Face Masks

 Health care workers aren't often looped into how their hospitals and facilities go about buying masks, but they've felt the effects.

 In three decades as a nurse, Betsy Marville had never had any kind of reaction to a surgical mask.
-But the organizer for 1199SEIU in Florida says the union started to get complaints about what nurses called "hairy masks" that arrived during the pandemic.
+But the organizer for 1199SEIU United Healthcare Workers East in Florida said the union started to get complaints about what nurses called "hairy masks" that arrived during the pandemic.

-"They've got some kind of fibers that are shedding off of them," she says.
+"They've got some kind of fibers that are shedding off of them," she said.
 "They're irritating their nose and eyes and their respiratory tract."

-Marville asked the nurses for photos of the boxes the masks arrived in.
+Marville asked the nurses for photos of the boxes in which the masks arrived.

 Normally, these boxes are marked with lot numbers and other manufacturing information.
 Not this time.

-"It just says, 'blue face mask,'" Marville says, adding that the word blue is comically large.
+"It just says, 'blue face mask,' " Marville said, adding that the word blue is comically large.
 "And it says 'Made in China.'
 And there's no company.
 There's no lot number.
 Just 'blue face mask.' "

-There were also yellow masks with a chemical smell that nurses say made them feel sick.
+There were also yellow masks with a chemical smell that nurses said made them feel sick.

 Westside Regional Medical Center in Plantation, Fla., was one of the hospitals that got the masks, Marville said.
 A hospital spokeswoman said it hadn't received any complaints about them.